wp-plugins/xpand-image-gallery/readme.txt

 **Want the Xpand Gallery Pro?**

-Aside from the lite version options you can have advanced options such as:
+Aside from the lite version options you can have advanced features such as:

-* Widget ready: The plugin adds a useful widget area, where you can place any widget you want.
+* Widget ready: The plugin adds a useful widget area, where you can place any content you want.
-* Styling options: Background color, image title and description.
+* Support for multiple galleries on the same page.
+* Many styling and functionality options to customize the plugin to your needs.
 * You can see it in action [here](http://dev.hey.uy/xpand-gallery-for-wordpress/ "Xpand Gallery Pro")